BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 disable this mod's Chubby buffs, at least partially.
 There are two toggles you can use in this mod:

-* `Better Enemy Drops -> Better Badass Pool Definitions -> Chubby Enemies`
+* `Base Mod Configuration -> Better Enemy Drops -> Better Badass Pool Definitions -> Chubby Enemies`
-* `Better Enemy Drops -> Boss Drop Improved Quantities -> Chubby Enemies`
+* `Boss Unique Drop Quantities -> X -> Chubby/Tubby Enemies`

 ### SirUmnei's "COM Overhaul Pack" (and possibly other mods which touch COMs)

 The COM Overhaul Pack, in conjunction with this mod, will end up creating items which will get deleted by Borderlands after you save/quit.
-You should be able to avoid this by turning off this mod's `Loot Pool Tweaks -> Better Class Mod Rarity Drops -> Force Alignment COMs Blue And Higher`.
+You should be able to avoid this by turning off this mod's `Base Mod Configuration -> Loot Pool Tweaks -> Force Alignment COMs Blue And Higher`.

 ### Other Mods